 The new Phillip G. Schrager Atrium features the Welcome Desk, Museum shop, and a multi-function community room.
 The outdoor gardens are visible in every direction, and glass curtain walls offer breathtaking views of the architecture of the Joslyn Building and Scott Pavilion.

-A suite of light-filled galleries in the Hawks Pavilion will be installed with the Museum’s first presentation of the Phillip G. Schrager Collection, perhaps the most significant gift of art the Joslyn has received.
+A suite of light-filled galleries in the Hawks Pavilion will be installed with the Museum’s first presentation of the Phillip G. Schrager Collection, perhaps the most significant gift of art The Joslyn has received.
 Comprising fifty-two paintings, sculptures, drawings, and photographs from the collection of the late businessman and philanthropist, the Schrager Collection highlights some of the most important developments and themes in postwar and contemporary art.

 New sculpture gardens have been reimagined as a sweeping collection of landscape spaces and outdoor “rooms” that wrap the site, weaving the buildings and outdoor spaces together.
 Diverse drifts of plantings provide a unified composition of color, texture, and seasonal interest.